 - a.
 Training for percutaneous transluminal coronary angioplasty (PTCA) will follow the guidelines set forth in the Bethesda Conference on Adult Cardiology Training (Journal of the American College of Cardiology, 1986; 7: 1191-218), as revised, which require extra training beyond the two (2) years for clinical cardiology; and - b.
 Each physician is projected to perform at least seventy-five (75) successful angioplasties per year with acceptable mortality and morbidity in patients who warrant the procedure; - 6.
-For applicants proposing a pediatric cardiac catheterization laboratory, the facility shall also offer a pediatric cardiac surgical program and a Level IV neonatal intensive care unit; - 7.
+For applicants proposing a pediatric cardiac catheterization laboratory, the facility shall also offer a pediatric cardiac surgical program and a Level IV neonatal intensive care unit: - 7.
 Notwithstanding criteria 1, 2, 3, 4, 5, and 6, an application to establish a comprehensive (diagnostic and therapeutic) cardiac catheterization service shall be consistent with this Plan if: - a.
-The applicant is a licensed Kentucky acute care (non-critical access) hospital affiliated with the cardiology program of the primary teaching facility of the University of Kentucky or the University of Louisville (collectively "Kentucky academic medical center") through a formal affiliation in the form of an agreement or a contract in place for at least two (2) years and specifically focusing on improving cardiology care in the service area or county of the applicant hospital; - b.
+The applicant is, or will be at the time services are to be provided, a licensed Kentucky acute care (non-critical access) hospital affiliated with the cardiology program of the primary teaching facility of the University of Kentucky or the University of Louisville (collectively "Kentucky academic medical center") through a formal affiliation in the form of an agreement or a contract in place for at least two (2) years and specifically focusing on improving cardiology care in the service area or county of the applicant hospital; - b.
 The medical director and the cardiologists staffing the applicant's proposed cardiac catheterization service will be affiliated with the cardiology program of the primary teaching facility of a Kentucky academic medical center; - c.
 The applicant hospital is located within fifty (50) highway miles of the primary teaching facility of a Kentucky academic medical center; - d.
-The applicant hospital is located in a county that does not have an existing cardiac catheterization service and has a population greater than 30,000; and - e.
-The applicant hospital has a minimum of 20,000 emergency department encounters on an annualized basis; - 8.
-An application to establish a mobile cardiac catheterization service shall not be approved under this Plan; and - 9.
-Notwithstanding criteria 1, 2, 3, 4, 5, 6, 7, and 8, an application to establish a fixed-site diagnostic cardiac catheterization service shall be consistent with this Plan if the following criteria are met:
+The applicant hospital is or will be located in a county that does not have an existing cardiac catheterization service and has a population greater than 30,000; and - e.
+The applicant hospital has or is projected to have a minimum of 20,000 emergency department encounters on an annualized basis after the second year of operation; - 8.
+An application to establish a mobile cardiac catheterization service shall not be approved under this Plan; and

-- a.
+- 9. Notwithstanding criteria 1, 2, 3, 4, 5, 6, 7, and 8, an application to establish a fixed-site diagnostic cardiac catheterization service shall be consistent with this Plan if the following criteria are met: - a.
 The applicant is an acute care hospital that is providing diagnostic cardiac catheterization with intermittent equipment through a mobile license; and - b.
 The applicant is proposing to replace the mobile service at its hospital with a fixed-site, diagnostic cardiac catheterization service.